Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Tell your doctor which medications you take.
+Tell your doctor which medicines you take.
 Ask if you should stop taking them before the procedure, especially blood thinners or medicines that affect heart rate or rhythm.

 Have any routine tests that your doctor recommends, such as blood tests.

 Don’t eat or drink anything after midnight the night before the procedure, or 8 hours before the procedure.